 Smart trainers work on cycling’s standard wireless ANT+ frequency and Bluetooth, which is native for many modern smartphones and laptops.

-To use a smart trainer, you need your bike, a computer, phone or tablet and WiFi.
+To use a smart trainer, you need a bike, a computer, phone or tablet, and WiFi.
 If you are using a computer without Bluetooth, you’ll also need an ANT+ USB dongle.